steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

 The implementation uses PyTorch as a framework.
 This case study utilizes torchvision [2], a repository of popular datasets and model architectures, for obtaining the model.
 Torchvision also provides pretrained weights as a starting point to develop new models or fine-tune the model for a new task.

 #### Evaluating a Pretrained Model

+The Inception v3 model introduces a simple image classification task with the pretrained model.
+This does not involve training but utilizes an already pretrained model from torchvision.

+This example is adapted from the PyTorch research hub page on Inception v3 [3].

+Follow these steps: